Air France to cut 5,000 jobs

 But Hollande’s Socialist government, in place since last month, has pledged to counter rising unemployment by making it prohibitively expensive for companies to lay off workers.

-To try to minimise the impact of the job cuts on a workforce of 70,000, partially state-owned Air France promised to avoid forced layoffs, encouraging early retirement, voluntary departures, part-time working and work-sharing.
+To try to minimize the impact of the job cuts on a workforce of 70,000, partially state-owned Air France promised to avoid forced layoffs, encouraging early retirement, voluntary departures, part-time working and work-sharing.

 But it said forced redundancies would be unavoidable if unions refused to support management’s plans.
 The job losses will be made by the end of next year.